Talk on Rhythm

 we adjusted the music

-by the fraction of a second,
+by a fraction of a second,

 and meaning appeared from this random decision